lukefi/cropyieldSingle/README.md

 This repository includes codes that are used to reshape histogram files from Sentinel-2 single image time series into analysis ready format and build neural network models to predict crop yield.

+## Python environment

+Python version used is Python 3.8.6.
+The codes will probably also work on earlier versions as well.
+Tensorflow version used is 2.3.1.

+The file requirements.txt may be used to create a virtual Python environment using:

+conda create --name <env> --file requirements.txt

 ## processing